 Meet Your Epileptologists

-If you or a family member has uncontrolled seizures or is being considered for epilepsy surgery, video EEG may be the next step.
+If you or a family member has unclear seizures, repeated blackouts, suspected PNES, or uncontrolled epilepsy, video EEG may be the next diagnostic step.

 Contact Us →